MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     DEF.SG language-A1PL.IN
     'Ekhwachil', literally 'our language'

 To a standard speaker of Ekhwachil, who is monolingual and feels a sense of ownership over their language and not others, the use of the definite article and the inclusive possessive suffix together uniquely identify the language.
-As might be expected, when discussing the language with people outside of the speech community, the exclusive possessive suffix is used instead.
+As might be expected, when referring to the language with people outside of the speech community, the exclusive possessive suffix is used instead.

 For the sake of brevity, throughout the rest of this work I will be using the term 'Ekhwachil' to refer to both the language itself and members of the ethnolinguistic group that speak it.